Justintime50/homebrew-releaser/README.md

           # Default is shown - boolean
           skip_commit: false

+          # Skips uploading the checksum file for release assets to the release.
+          # Default is shown - boolean
+          skip_checksum: false

           # Logs debugging info to console.
           # Default is shown - boolean
           debug: false